 What if, for example, the employee testifies that he only worked with customers in the Houston area, but the employer testifies that the employee’s sales territory was the entire Gulf coast?
 The conflicting evidence may present another fact issue for a jury to decide.

 The fifth thing I look for in a non-compete is the scope of the activity it actually restrains.
 If the non-compete bars the employee from working in any capacity for any company in the same industry, it is probably too broad.
 Texas courts generally consider this kind of “industry-wide” exclusion unenforceable.
 On the other hand, if the non-compete is targeted at preventing the employee from soliciting or doing business with customers of the employer, then it is more likely to be considered reasonable and enforceable.

 So those are the five key things I look for when a client wants to know if a non-compete is enforceable.
-That’s not the end of the story, because even if the non-compete is too broad, a judge can reform it to make it reasonable and issue an injunction to enforce the reformed non-compete.
+That’s not the end of the story, because even if the non-compete is too broad, the Texas statute instructs the judge to reform it, i.e. rewrite it, to the extent necessary to make it reasonable.
+A judge can also issue a temporary injunction that only enforces the non-compete to a reasonable extent.
 In addition, even if the non-compete is unenforceable, the employer may have other claims against the employee, such as misappropriation of trade secrets.
-I’ll address that next time.
+I address that in my next post.

 These are his opinions, not the opinions of his firm or clients, so don’t cite part of this post against him in an actual case.
 Every case is different, so don’t rely on this post as legal advice for your case.

 Mann Frankfort Stein & Lipp Advisors, Inc. v.
 Fielding, 289 S.W.3d 844, 850 (Tex.
 2009).